About Air Pollution

 All human activities add gases and particles to the air we breathe.
 When these gases and particles, or air pollutants, accumulate in the air in high enough concentrations, they can harm us and our environment.

 In response to the identification of air pollution as a national problem that needed a comprehensive program to address it, Congress passed the Clean Air Act and the U.S. Environmental Protection Agency was established to implement it and other environmental laws.

-Louisville, like all communities in the U.S., must meet the National Ambient Air Quality Standards (NAAQS) for six major (aka "criteria") air pollutants as set forth in the Clean Air Act.
+As part of the Clean Air Act, all communities in the U.S. must meet the National Ambient Air Quality Standards (NAAQS) for six major (aka "criteria") air pollutants.
 Here is the current NAAQS status in Louisville for those air pollutants.